mikechappelow/klink/README.md

 aws.s3::object_size("your_object.csv", bucket = s3BucketName)
 ```

+Note: the klink_s3R function requires the aws.s3 package in order to use
+the resulting connection

 <img src="vignettes/zoltar-hex.png" width="110" />

-#### zoltar
+### zoltar

 The klink functions are essentially wrappers that utilize zoltar to make
-the user experience as lightweight as possible by making assumptions
+the user experience as frictionless as possible.
+This is achieved by
-about the connection that should be formed.
+leveraging the zoltar API and making assumptions about the connection
+that should be formed based on the user inputs.

-If you would like to override these assumptions by specifying your own
+If you would like to avoid these assumptions while leveraging the
-connection settings zoltar is the solution.
+underlying functionality you can do so by specifying your own connection
+settings and using the zoltar function directly in your connection call.

 When a wish/alias of a known value is passed to this function our
 internal zoltar API returns the requested value.